gelpkmar/IRR-Recommender/README.md

 - `_ITEMS_SIMILARITY_MATRIX`: Function call to create item-item matrix (only added for future extensibility)
 - `_RATE_ALREADY_SEEN`: Either `True` or `False` to define whether already-rated items shall be rated again (for testing purposes).

+The program can be called from within the project folder with the following command: `python main.py`

 >Additionally, after each execution of a recommendation method, a call to an evaluation method is done (see code below).
 This line will not return an evaluation if for the recommended user-movie pair, no rating can be found in `u.ratings.csv`.
 Instead a warning is issued.
 This could be improved in the future.

 ### 3.2 Evaluation of algorithm performance